Excellence-C/Palmoria-Groups-Analysis/README.md

 Males consistently earn more than females across all regions.
 Lagos has the highest pay gap.

-The employees with undisclosed gender have unusually high salaries, which may indicate data quality issues or special cases like data anomalies or executive roles with missing demographics.
+The employees with undisclosed gender have unusually high salaries, which may indicate data quality issues or special cases.

 ```
 Gender Pay Gap =